QuestioWo/QuestioWo/README.md

 ## I'm a Student and Developer!
 - 🔭 I’m currently working on [software for a driverless racing car][ugrdv]!
-- 🌱 I’m currently learning about GPU computing and fixed point arithmetic!
+- 🌱 I’m currently learning about the CUDA framework and deep learning methods!
 - 🥅 2022 Goals: Learn about new technologies and stay fit!
 - ⚡ Fun fact: I've broken my arm on a hammock!